IBM/intro-ai-llm-workshop/docs/pre-work/README.md

         ```

 === "MacOS"
-    1. Open a terminal window and run the following command to create a new virtual environment:
+    1. Open up a terminal window and install Python 3.11.x for MacOS which also creates a python virtual environment
         ```shell
-        python3 -m venv --upgrade-deps --clear venv
+        uv venv --python 3.11 --seed .venv
         ```

-    1. Activate the virtual environment:
+    1. Activate the Python virtual env you just created:
         ```shell
-        source venv/bin/activate
+        source .venv/bin/activate
         ```

+    1. Verify the Python version:
+        ```shell
+        python --version
+        ```
+        It should return now 3.11.x

 ### Install the Open-WebUI

-1. Install the Open-WebUI by using the `pip` command:
+=== "Windows"
+    1. In the open command prompt, run the following command to Install the Open-WebUI:
         ```shell
         pip install open-webui
+        ```

+=== "MacOS"
+    1. In the open terminal window, run the following command to Install the Open-WebUI:
+        ```shell
+        uv pip install open-webui
         ```

 1. Start up open-webui.
 You will leave this running during the workshop.
     ```shell